Faculty Appointments, Promotion, and Tenure

 Initial Appointment

-Your initial academic rank is determined by the chair and members of the Orthopaedic APT Committee.
-In certain cases, administrative review may delay the finalization of your formal appointment.
-During this interim period, you may begin your role under the title Instructor until the review process is complete.
+The Department chair and members of the Orthopaedic APT Committee determine your initial academic rank.
+In some instances, administrative review may delay the finalization of your formal appointment.
+During this interim period, you may begin your role as an Instructor until the review process is complete.

 Commitment to Advancement

 Duke University is deeply committed to supporting the academic growth and professional development of its faculty.
-Advancement in academic rank is a vital part of this commitment, typically occurring within a 4–6 year timeframe.
+Advancement in academic rank is a vital part of this commitment, typically occurring over a 4–6-year timeframe.
 Progression is based on sustained academic productivity and meaningful contributions to the university and broader scholarly community.

 Given the diverse expertise within our department, a wide range of accomplishments may strengthen your case for promotion.
-These may include—but are not limited to—a robust academic portfolio in research, teaching excellence, clinical innovation, leadership, and service.
+These may include—but are not limited to—robust academic portfolios in research, teaching excellence, clinical innovation, leadership, and service.

 To learn more, please review the general guidelines and expectations for advancement.